(featuring the l'Orchestre National de la Radiodiffusion (France), conducted by the redoubtable Sir Thomas Beecham)

-Bizet came strongly under the influence of the great French composer, Charles Gounod, during his time as a student.
-Gounod commissioned the youngster, to make a piano reduction of his own Symphony No.1 in D, and it does seem, that Bizet’s only official Symphony, was closely modelled on Gounod’s.
+Bizet came strongly under the influence of his fellow-French composer, Charles Gounod, during his time as a student.
+Gounod commissioned the youngster, to make a piano reduction of his own Symphony No.1 in D, and it does seem that Bizet’s only official Symphony, was closely modelled on Gounod’s.

 By a curious quirk of fate, Bizet’s Symphony has become a regular – and indeed, deserved - piece in modern concert life, whereas Gounod’s has shrunk into obscurity !